ANU-WALD/fire-data-processing/README.md

     chmod +x ./update_fmc_flam.sh
     ./update_fmc_flam.sh
 ```
+* "<ins>compress\_nc\_files.py</ins>" can be used if it is needed to compress the NetCDF files.
+It is recommended to run this script for years prior the current one.
+It is possible to set the range of years of interest by changing the "year\_start" and "year\_end" variables in the final part of the script.
 * "<ins>ALTERNATIVE\_update\_fmc\_different\_mcd43a4\_path.py</ins>" and "<ins>ALTERNATIVE\_update\_fmc\_every8days.py</ins>" are variants of the main scripts that can be used if the directory to MODIS tiles is different or if needed to create 8-daily LFMC tiles.